History of direct democracy in the United States: Oregon system

+21st century

+Because states with direct democracy require each signature to be witnessed and notarized by a circulator, hiring circulators to gather the required signatures usually costs millions of dollars in the larger states.
+The voters of the city of Boulder, Colorado approved a charter amendment allowing online petitioning by a vote of 71% to 29% in 2018.
+It launched the official online petition system at petitions.bouldercolorado.gov and the first initiative on the ballot with no circulators involved was in 2021.
+The proposal was developed by members of the city's Campaign Finance and Elections Working Group.

 Initiative examples

 There are many examples of Initiatives and referendums in the United States, for instance:

 California

 On June 6, 1978, Proposition 13 (a ballot initiative) was enacted by the voters of the State of California.
 Its passage resulted in a cap on property tax rates in the state, reducing them by an average of 57%.
 Proposition 13 received an enormous amount of publicity, not only in California, but throughout the United States.
 Its passage presaged a "taxpayer revolt" throughout the country.

 Proposition 13 was officially titled the "People's Initiative to Limit Property Taxation."
 It passed with 65% of voters in favor and 35% against, with 70% of registered voters participating.
 It was placed on the ballot through the California initiative (or referendum) process under which a proposed law or constitutional amendment, termed a "proposition," is placed on the ballot once its backers gather a sufficient number of signatures on a petition.
 When passed, Proposition 13 became article 13A of the California state constitution.